very-doge-wow/stella/README.md

 [helm](https://helm.sh/) chart documentation.
 It supports simple templating, so custom templates for output can be used as well.
-Will read metadata such as `Chart.yaml`, `values.yaml` or the present templates and generate a Markdown documentation from that data.
+Will read metadata such as `Chart.yaml`, `values.yaml` or the present templates and generate a Markdown or HTML documentation from that data.

 ## Usage